clarkfitzg/sta141c-winter19/README.md

 The first assignment should be something with local data.
 Then students can decide if they want to drop the class or not.
 After enrollment stabilizes, I'll give them access to the cluster.
-So the first assignment shouldn't use bash.
+The first assignment shouldn't use bash, because the Windows users won't have bash installed.
+Instead, the first one should be something that they can handle in memory- perhaps of the group by flavor.

 __Historical background__
 Write a 1 page summary of one programming language.
 How was it used in the past?
 How is it used today?